zyang91/zyang91/README.md

 ## 😃 More about me
-- 🌱 I’m currently learning Geography and Environmnetal studies
+- 🌱 I’m currently learning Geography, Urban planning, and environmental studies
-- 🤔 I’m looking for great graduate program after finishing my undergraduate course work at Binghamton
+- 🤔 I’m looking for a great graduate program after finishing my undergraduate coursework at Binghamton
-- 💬 Feel free ask me anything
+- 💬 Feel free to ask me anything
-- 📫 How to reach me: via email zyang91@binghamton.edu;
+- 📫 How to reach me: via email at zyang91@binghamton.edu;
 - 😄 Pronouns: He/his